-- I. Proposed Use of Trust Land.
-To lease approximately 202 acres of unencumbered Alaska Mental Health Trust mineral estate located on Dome Creek in the Fairbanks Mining District for placer mining. - II.
+I. Proposed Use of Trust Land.
+To lease approximately 55 acres of unencumbered Alaska Mental Health Trust mineral estate located on Twin Creek in the Fairbanks Mining District for placer mining.

+II.
 Applicant/File #.
-The applicant is John Andresen, doing business as Andresen Mining/MHT #9400719. - III.
-Subject Property. - A. Legal Description.
-An irregularly shaped parcel located in a portion of Trust Parcel F70015, in the NW 1/4 of Section 3 and the NE 1/4 of Section 4 in Township 2 North, Range 1 East, Fairbanks Meridian, consisting of 202 acres, more or less as depicted on Exhibit A. - B. Settlement Parcel Number(s).
+The applicant is Doug Baker, doing business as Landview Excavating, Inc.; MHT 9400733.

+III.
+Subject Property.

+- A. Legal Description.
+A portion of Trust Parcel F70015 located in the NE 1/4 of the NE1/4 and the SE 1/4 of the NE 1/4 of Section 11 in Township 002 North, Range 001 East, Fairbanks Meridian, consisting of 55 acres, more or less as depicted on Exhibit A. - B. Settlement Parcel Number(s).
 F70015. - C. Site Characteristics/Primary Resource Values.
 The topography of the area to be leased is stream bottom with hill side elevations ranging from approximately 1,000 feet to 2,000 feet.
 Bedrock exposures are limited.
 Slopes vary from gentle to moderately steep.
 Based on publicly available information, there are no known physical or ecological features associated with the parcel that would prevent planned mineral development and production activities.

 D. Historical and Existing Uses of the Property.
-The property is located on Dome Creek, near its confluence with Seattle Creek, within Trust parcel F70015.
+The Property is located on Twin Creek, within Trust Parcel F70015.
 Historical placer mining in the area was conducted using underground drift mining and conventional gravity gold recovery methods.
-Placer tailings may be present on the surface.
+Placer tailings are present on the surface.
 The applicant proposes to explore for, and develop, the placer resources on the property.
-Trust parcel F70015 was selected for the Trust because of the potential mineral values associated with the area.
-It occurs within a mineralized belt (Tintina Gold Belt) which extends across Alaska from beyond the Canadian border on the east, arcs northwest through the Fairbanks Mining District, and then trends southwest toward the Alaska Peninsula.
+The property is located near Milepost 17 of the Steese Highway.
+Trust Parcel F70015 was selected for the Trust because of the potential mineral values associated with the area.
+It occurs within the mineralized Tintina Gold Belt which extends across Alaska from beyond the Canadian border on the east, arcs northwest through the Fairbanks Mining District, and then trends southwest toward the Alaska Peninsula.
 Located within this belt are mineral occurrences such as the Pogo Gold Mine, the Fort Knox Gold Mine, the Livengood prospect, and the Donlin Creek prospect.
 The area has a long history of placer mining operations.
-Placer mining continues on a steady basis to this day.
+Placer mining operations continue on a steady basis to this day.